All Are Welcome!

 Here you will find an inclusive, inviting, and child-friendly community.
 Questions and inquiry are encouraged.
 The current members are politically liberal and conservative, young and retired, life-long Episcopalians and raised in other traditions.
 Here you will find adults who are married and partnered, divorced and single, remarried and widowed.
 All are welcome at the Lord’s Table to receive Holy Communion.

-Whether you visit us on the web, attend worship, or join the church, you bless us with your interest, your prayers, and your presence.
+Whether you visit us on the web or attend worship, you bless us with your interest, your prayers, and your presence.

 St. Edward and Christ is a Two Campus Parish

 St. Edward Campus (SEC) located in central Joliet at 206 N. Midland Avenue was built in 1953.
-SEC seats 120 people in a traditional church setting.
-Liturgies offered tend to be traditional with a wide variety of music styles from organ accompanied traditional hymns, renewal music, and selections with guitar accompaniment.
+SEC is a traditional church setting and liturgies offered tend to be traditional.
+We look forward to returning to in person worship at this campus tentatively scheduled for Sunday, September 13.

 Children are invited to worship with their parents as members of the worshiping community.
 Communal worship is the primary means through which children are formed in the Christian faith.
 They learn from observing the religious practices, prayers, and attitudes of those who walk before them on their journey of faith.